-The parties identify as a related matter the following lawsuit involving the '600 patent (and other patents): ModernaTX, Inc. et al. v.
-Pfizer Inc., BioNTech SE, et al., 1:22-cv-11378-RGS (D. Mass) (hereafter "Massachusetts Litigation"); Pet.
+The parties identify as a related matter the following lawsuit involving the '127 patent (and other patents): ModernaTX, Inc. et al. v.
+Pfizer Inc., BioNTech SE, et al., 1:22-cv-11378-RGS (D. Mass) (hereafter the "Massachusetts Litigation"); Pet.
 3; Paper 6, 1.

-Petitioner also identifies U.S. Application No. 16/880,829, which application issued in 2021 as U.S. Patent No. 10,933,127 ("the '127 patent").
+Petitioner also identifies U.S. Application No. 16/805,587, which application issued in 2020 as U.S. Patent No. 10,702,600 ("the '600 patent").
 Pet.
-3. Patent Owner states that the '127 patent is also asserted in the Massachusetts Litigation.
+3. Patent Owner states that the '600 patent is also asserted in the Massachusetts Litigation.
 Paper 6, 1-2 (listing, as related, several other patents and applications).
-Claims of the '127 patent are challenged in IPR2023-01359 (Paper 6, 1; Pet.
+Claims of the '600 patent are challenged in IPR2023-01358 (Paper 6, 1; Pet.
 3), in which we institute trial concurrent with this decision.

-C. The '600 Patent
+C. The '127 Patent

-The '600 patent is titled "Betacoronavirus mRNA Vaccine."
+The '127 patent is titled "Betacoronavirus mRNA Vaccine."
 Ex.
 1001, code (54) (capitalization omitted).
-The '600 issued from an application filed February 28, 2020.
+The '127 issued from an application filed May 21, 2020, which is a divisional application to the application that issued as the related '600 patent.
 Id. at code (22).
-The '600 patent further claims priority to several other, earlier-filed applications, including non-provisional applications filed in 2017 and 2018 that issued as U.S. Patent Nos.
-10,272,150 ("the '150 patent") and 10,064,934 ("the '934 patent").
-Id. at code (63).
-The '600 patent also claims priority to nine provisional applications, the earliest of which were filed October 22, 2015.
-Id. at code (60).
+The '127 patent further claims priority to several other, earlier-filed applications, including non-provisional applications filed in 2017 and 2019 that issued as U.S. Patent Nos.
+10,702,599 ("the '599 patent") and 10,064,934 ("the '934 patent").1 Id. at code (60).
+The '127 patent also claims priority to nine provisional applications, the earliest of which were filed October 22, 2015.
+Id.

-According to the '600 patent, "[r]espiratory disease is a medical term that encompasses pathological conditions affecting the organs and tissues that makes gas exchange possible in higher organisms."
-Id. at 1:27-32 (explaining that such disease includes, for example, conditions of the upper respiratory tract, bronchi, alveoli, and the nerves and muscles that affect breathing).
+According to the '127 patent, "[r]espiratory disease is a medical term that encompasses pathological conditions affecting the organs and tissues that makes gas exchange possible in higher organisms."
+Id. at 1:30-35 (explaining that such disease includes, for example, conditions of the upper respiratory tract, bronchi, alveoli, and the nerves and muscles that affect breathing).
 Further, the patent explains, "[r]espiratory disease is a common and significant cause of illness and death around the world."
-Id. at 1:35-37.
+Id. at 1:38-40.

-The '600 patent provides, as background, an overview of various viruses and the respiratory diseases that such viruses may cause.
-Id. at 1:27-3:9.
-The '600 patent identifies, among other viruses, Parinfluenza virus type 3 (PIV3), Respiratory Syncytial Virus (RSV), and Betacoronaviruses (BetaCoVs).
+The '127 patent provides, as background, an overview of various viruses and the respiratory diseases that such viruses may cause.
+Id. at 1:30-3:11.
+The patent identifies, among other viruses, Parinfluenza virus type 3 (PIV3), Respiratory Syncytial Virus (RSV), and Betacoronaviruses (BetaCoVs).
 Id. (explaining that PIV3 and RSV are negative-sense, single-stranded RNA viruses of the Pneumovirinae genus).
-Regarding Betacoronaviruses, the '600 patent states:
+Regarding Betacoronaviruses, the patent states:

 Betacoronviruses (BetaCoVs) are one of four genera of coronaviruses of the subfamily Coronavirinae in the family Coronaviridae....
-They are enveloped, positive-sense, single-stranded RNA viruses of zoonotic origin....
+They are enveloped, positive-sense, single-stranded RNA viruses of zoonotic origin. ...
 The BetaCoVs of the greatest clinical importance concerning humans are OC43 and HKU1 of the A lineage, SARS-CoV of the B lineage, and MERS-CoV of the C lineage.